vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 disposal.
 I made two rounds of the Computer & Technology Resource Center (at 620 Page Street) to dispose of a bunch of hardware from former housemates.
 I finished around 4 PM and then headed back home.

+## Sunday April 24

+In the late morning, I went to my old place to do some cleaning and disposal.
+I used BART to get to the place. but walked back, dropping off some stuff at Goodwill and then picking up some Amazon packages from the Amazon locker at ASUC.